swcarpentry/python-novice-gapminder/episodes/04-built-in.md

 ## Other ways to get help
 There are several other ways that people often get help when they are stuck with their Python code.

-Perhaps the most common is to search the internet: paste the last line of your error message into your favourite search engine and you will usually find several examples where other people have encountered the same problem and came looking for help.
+* Search the internet:
-You can take a similar approach if you want to find out how to achieve something with Python that you have not done before.
+  paste the last line of your error message or the word "python" and a short description of what you want to do into your favourite search engine and you will usually find several examples where other people have encountered the same problem and came looking for help.
-[StackOverflow](https://stackoverflow.com/questions) can be particularly helpful for this: answers to questions are presented as a ranked thread ordered according to how useful other users found them to be.
+* [StackOverflow](https://stackoverflow.com/questions) can be particularly helpful for this: answers to questions are presented as a ranked thread ordered according to how useful other users found them to be.
-**Take care:** copying and pasting code written by somebody else is risky unless you understand exactly what it is doing!
+* **Take care:** copying and pasting code written by somebody else is risky unless you understand exactly what it is doing!

-We also encourage you to get help when you are stuck by asking somebody "in the real world".
+* ask somebody "in the real world".
   If you have a colleague or friend with more expertise in Python than you have, show them the problem you are having and ask them for help.
-Sometimes, simply the act of formulating your question can help you to identify what is going wrong.
+* Sometimes, simply the act of formulating your question can help you to identify what is going wrong.
   This is known as ["rubber duck debugging"](https://en.wikipedia.org/wiki/Rubber_duck_debugging) among programmers.

 :::::::::::::::::::::::::::::::::::::::  challenge